openkaios/openkaios.github.io/source/_posts/en/manually-import-new-root-ca.md

 For Windows users, we have modified and ported a Batch script and prepared most of the required environment, just download and unzip it, but we have not included ADB in the toolkit, please install the ADB driver and provide your own Android Platform Tools, install the driver and set the environment variables as described in [this tutorial](https://sites.google.com/view/bananahackers/install-omnisd).

-Once you have the toolkit, double click `add-certificates-to-phone.bat` to import the certificate to your phone, the phone will reboot after execution and you can try to access websites and applications that use Let's Encrypt SSL.
+Once you have the toolkit, double click `add-certificates-to-phone.bat`, Then enter the path as prompted (for example, `/data/b2g/mozilla` for Nokia user) to import the certificate to your phone, the phone will reboot after execution and you can try to access websites and applications that use Let's Encrypt SSL.

 Since we are only doing a rough port, there may be problems, if you have any, you can give feedback here: [https://github.com/openGiraffes/b2g-certificates/issues](https://github.com/openGiraffes/b2g-certificates/issues)